 c) account settings, which refer to the data in the User’s user account;

-d) entered content, which mainly refers to the number of cigarettes smoked in the given period, situation variables in relation to smoking, information about habits relating to smoking cigarettes, motives for giving up smoking, the name or the phone number of a close person, communication with the Controller within the user support;
+d) embedded content, which means, in particular, the number of cigarettes smoked in a given period, information about situational variables regarding smoking, information on habits regarding using cigarettes, tobacco, and nicotine products (including e.g. the price of favorites cigarettes), motives for quitting smoking, general information on residence, current employment or entrepreneurship, highest educational attainment, age, and further also name, or possibly telephone number of a close person, communication with the Controller within user support;

 3. PURPOSES OF PERSONAL DATA PROCESSING